Scroll

 Don’t Be A Copy – Become An Original

-We aim to equip students with the right theory and practice so that they can get Bruce Lee-like results from this amazingly simple, logical, and devastating fighting method.
+We aim to equip students with the right theory and practice so that they can achieve Bruce Lee-like results from this amazingly simple, logical, and devastating self-defense method.
 Our articles, books, and videos are all efforts to help you – personally – gain better self-defense skill through JKD.
 We aren’t a Bruce Lee fanboy organization and we don’t care if you look like Bruce when he was in his ready position.
-We care if what you are doing works in a real fight.
+We care if what you’re doing works for self-defense.
 Period.
+And Jeet Kune Do does!
 It’s your life, after all.
 Don’t be a copy – become an original through understanding the true foundations of Lee’s fighting method.
+What are those foundations…the cornerstone?
+Easy: Ip Man Wing Chun, old-school boxing and fencing.
+Clearly, JKD is its own method and not merely those things or else there’s no need to study it in the first place.
+But the mechanical structures (i.e., straight hits), and tactical principles (like attack & defense of weak targets, footwork, etc.) were derived from Lee’s study of those methods.
+CORNERSTONE JKD recognizes this and aims to build up a new generation of outstanding martial artists (warrior-scholars) who understand what we call the “iceberg of JKD” – that is, the brutally sweet and swift application that you see in action, which is the tip of the iceberg.
+Below the surface are the foundations.
+Or, to switch the analogy, the cornerstone (“Iceberg JKD” just wasn’t a good name lol).

 About Jeet Kune Do